WordOps/docs.wordops.net/docs/getting-started/post-install-steps.md

 ## Installing WordOps stacks (optional)

-Before creating your first site with WordOps, you can install WordOps main stacks with the command
+You can install WordOps main stacks with the following command before creating your first site, or create directly a site and WordOps will install required stacks.

+Installing WordOps main stacks

 ```bash
 wo stack install